CSCI 226 / Spring 2019

 There will be about five unit quizzes during the semester.
-These quizzes will be held outside of class on Wednesdays or Fridays subsequent to finishing the material in class, possibly in the late afternoon or early evening.
+These quizzes will be held outside of class on Wednesdays or Fridays immediately after finishing the material in class, possibly in the late afternoon or early evening.
 There will be a comprehensive final during the exam period at the end of the semester.
 There will be several take-home projects and homeworks.

 The final grade will be computed approximately as follows: